mel01-lab/imagec-doc/docs/starting/first_steps.md

 The following tutorial will provide an overview of the fundamental concepts and functions of ImageC, offering guidance on the initial steps required for effective utilization of the software.
 The tutorial will demonstrate the following:

-- Creating a new project
+- Create a new project
-- Defining classes
+- Define classes
-- Adding pipelines
+- Compile pipelines
-- Starting an analyzes
+- Start an analysis
-- Open analyzes results
+- Open analysis results
 - Export results

-## Analyze images

 :::{note}
 If you have problems running ImageC see {doc}`here <../intro/installation>`.